Space Invaders Extreme

-(stylized as SPACƎ INVADERS EXTRƎME) is a re-vamped incarnation of the classic arcade game Space Invaders.
-The DS and PSP versions were released to mark the 30th anniversary of Space Invaders which saw its original arcade release in 1978.
-An HD version of the game has been remastered by Backbone Entertainment for Xbox Live Arcade with new four-player multiplayer modes and visualizer backgrounds by Jeff Minter, it was released on May 6, 2009 as a wrap-up to the 30th anniversary.
+(stylized as SPACƎ INVADERS EXTRƎME) is a re-vamped incarnation of the arcade video game Space Invaders.
+The Nintendo DS and PlayStation Portable versions were released to mark the 30th anniversary of the 1978 arcade game Space Invaders.
+An HD version was remastered by Backbone Entertainment for Xbox Live Arcade with new four-player multiplayer modes and visualizer backgrounds by Jeff Minter, it was released on 6 May 2009 as a wrap-up to the 30th anniversary.
 The game is played at a fast pace with an electronic soundtrack and sound effects.

-A sequel for the DS titled Space Invaders Extreme 2 was released in Japan on 26 March 2009, North America on 20 October 2009, and Europe on 2 October 2009.
+A sequel for the DS titled Space Invaders Extreme 2 was released in Japan on 26 March 2009, in Europe on 2 October 2009, and North America on 20 October 2009.

-Space Invaders Extreme was released for Steam in North America on 13 February 2018, to mark the 40th anniversary of Space Invaders.
+Space Invaders Extreme was released for Steam in North America on 12 February 2018 to mark the 40th anniversary of Space Invaders.
 It would later be released on PlayStation 4 and Nintendo Switch as part of Space Invaders Invincible Collection and Space Invaders Forever.